m-pranjul/Python_task/README.md

 1. Run the Main.py file

 ## Requirements
-1. Miktex software is installed in Operating System.
+1. Miktex software must be installed in Operating System.